 I’m Kent Madin and I live in Bozeman, Montana with my wife of 40 years, Linda, various cats, horses sometimes and a super view of the Bridger Mountains.
-I’m retired from a 45 year career as an adventure travel entrepreneur, outdoor educator, Outward Bound Instructor, river/climbing/sea kayaking guide.
+I’m retired from a 45 year career as an adventure travel entrepreneur, outdoor educator, Outward Bound Instructor and river/climbing/sea kayaking guide.
 The American West, Baja California, Mexico, China, Tibet, Mongolia, Argentina and Uruguay are where I have practiced my trade.
 I speak Spanish pretty fluently and am comfortable with basic conversation in Mongolian and German.
 I was one of the founders, in 1975, of Boojum Institute, a environmental organization which thrives to this day.

 Since 1985 I have used the cyber highway to great success in pursuing my career, starting with transmitting simple text pages via 300 baud modem from San Diego to our travel operations center in La Paz, BCS to being, in 1990, among the first “modem cowboys” in Montana, using the internet to communicate to our staff and partners in China, Mongolia and South America and to market our adventures around the world.

 At 16, I published my first article in the magazine of the Sierra Club.
 It was titled “The Mountains Are My Home”.
 I got a $10 honorarium so I guess I can claim to be a professional journalist. 😉 My most recent publishing project was a collaboration with two Danish journalists at Politken, Denmark’s largest newspaper, telling the story of fake explorer Ripley Davenport.